 If you or a family member are employed, make sure to check your company’s benefits.
 If you have an Employee Assistance Program (EAP), inquire as to whether they will assist with parental care issues.
 Many will provide an experienced care manager to come to the home, do an assessment, and create a care plan for the family.

 Medication can be a major issue for seniors with cognitive or vision problems.
-It is important to remember that when your impaired loved one insists that they really took their pills, they believe it.
+It is important to remember that when your impaired loved one insists that they took their pills, they probably believe it.
 Your oversight can prevent medication mishaps that can have serious consequences.
-Make sure Mom’s pharmacist knows all the medications she is taking.
-Some drugs react badly to others, to certain foods or to supplements.
+Make sure your loved one’s pharmacist knows all the medications he or she is taking.
+Some drugs react badly to others, or to certain foods or supplements.

 A compartmentalized daily dose medicine box is an inexpensive device that gives a visual reminder to an older adult and his or her caregiver.
 Family members can either double check to make sure they are filled correctly, or actually fill them out.
 Some pharmacies will actually fill these for you at a nominal cost.
 Other pharmacies have their own single dose systems they provide for a few extra dollars.
 There are also more elaborate “smart” set ups with various dispensing and reminder systems.

 What About You?

 While the attention is focused on your loved one, how do you, as a dementia caregiver, retain your own strength and sanity?
 Here are a few tips for coping as a dementia caregiver:

 - Join a support group for education and socialization; the more you know about dementia, the better you can cope.
 Consider therapy if you think it may be helpful.

 - Ask for help!
 (Martyrdom ended in the Middle Ages).

-- Make sure you take care of yourself; keep medical appointments, exercise, rest.
-(There is a reason why flight attendants tell adults to put their own oxygen masks on first.)
+- Make sure you take care of yourself; keep your own medical appointments, exercise, and rest.
+(There is a reason why flight attendants tell adults to put their own oxygen masks on first).

 - Keep a sense of humor; it’s okay to laugh – not at Mom, but at funny “situations”.